-When signing up our daughter for soccer, I immediately began daydreaming about the all-star skills she would have her first season ever playing an organized sport.
+When signing up our daughter for soccer, I immediately began daydreaming about how she would dominate all the other 5 year-olds on the field.

-I’m not sure how or why my thinking immediately went to that spot, but expectations were sprouting before I knew it.
+Not sure why my imagination started there, but expectations were sprouting before I knew it.
 I noticed it at the time and did my best to temper the hall of fame path I’d created for her in my head.
 But it wasn’t until we stepped on the field that I saw she was much more interested in dancing with her teammates than listening to the coach (as any 4 year old should do, right?).
 My expectations had been out of line with reality.